Athanaze/swiss-legal-applications/README.md

 {
   "citations": [
     {
-      "passage_text": "The full sentence(s) containing the citation.", "citation_string": "The standardized citation, e.g., 'art.
+      "passage_text": "The full sentence(s) containing the citation.
+WITH ENOUGH CONTEXT TO BE UNDERSTABLE BY ITSELF", "citation_string": "The standardized citation, e.g., 'art.
 20 al. 1 CO'."
     },
     {